Mikrodidakt/bakery/documentation/build-config.md

 # deploy

 The deploy section currently is just made up of a cmd.
 This can be used to define a custom deploy command making use of the context variables.
+If not default a default echo command will be used

 ```json
 "deploy": {